pinverein/koalition/_posts/de/news/2021-05-12-de_news_eng.md

 A coalition of civil society actors points out anti-Muslim racism and warns against the erosion of basic democratic values.

-Last Friday, May 7, 2021, the government surprisingly presented the 'final' draft of the 'anti-terror package'.
+Last Friday, May 7, 2021, the government surprisingly presented the 'final' draft of the so-called 'anti-terror package'.
 At the time, reporting necessarily focused on femicides and their underlying causes, as well as on corruption scandals in Austria.
 Thus, a critical examination of the 'anti-terror package' was largely absent.
 The new presentation of the 'Anti-Terror Package' as well as the chosen approach of the government is the reason for the new civil society coalition against anti-Muslim racism to start its public relations work.

 The full press release can be found here:

 Inquiries & Contact: Coalition Against Anti-Muslim Racism office@diekoalition.at

-Translated with www.DeepL.com/Translator (free version)